Chapter 2.12

 2.12.010 Purpose.

-The declared purposes of this chapter are to provide for the preparation and carrying out of plans for the protection of persons and property within this city in the event of a disaster, and to provide for the coordination of the civil defense and disaster functions of the city with all other public agencies and affected private persons, corporations and organizations.
+The declared purposes of this chapter are to provide for the preparation and carrying out of plans for the protection of persons and property within this city in the event of an emergency or disaster, and to provide for the coordination of the emergency management and response functions of the city with all other public agencies and affected private persons, corporations and organizations.

-Any expenditures made in connection with such civil defense and disaster activities, including mutual aid activities, shall be deemed conclusively to be for the direct protection and benefit of the inhabitants and property of the city of Angels.
+Any expenditures made in connection with such emergency management and response activities, including mutual aid activities, shall be deemed conclusively to be for the direct protection and benefit of the inhabitants and property of the city of Angels.
 (Ord.
+547 (Att.
+A), 2025; Ord.
 145 §1, 1958)

 2.12.020 Definitions.